nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## FAQ

+**Q**: How do I save my data in Tuthub?<br>
+**A**: Tuthub data are saved in the hard disk automatically after any command that changes the data is executed.
+There is no need to save manually.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Tuthub home folder.